klaxalk/linux-setup/README.md

 ### Using CTAGS

-Ctags is a useful way to maintain "hyperlink" in your code.
+Ctags is a useful way to maintain "hyperlinks" in your code.
 It later allows you to jump through "tags" (names in the code), e.g. function names.
-Variable **CTAGS_SOURCES_DIR** in your **.bashrc** specify where shoudl ctags look for your code.
+Variable **CTAGS_SOURCES_DIR** in your **.bashrc** specifies where should ctags look for your code.
 The database is built automatically when running vim, or manually by calling **:MakeTags** in vim.
+Further shortcuts can be used to navigate through your code:

+- <leader>. - dive into the tag
+- <leader>/ - go back one tag
+- <leader>; - show list of files in which the tag is defined